-The Big Rapids campus tests its emergency response and evacuation procedures at least once a year.
+The Big Rapids campus tests its emergency response and evacuation procedures twice a year.
 The tests may be announced or unannounced.
-The Emergency Management Team will meet to train and test and evaluate the University's emergency response plan at various times.
+The Emergency Management Team will meet to train, test, and evaluate the University's emergency response plan at various times throughout the academic year.

-The University's emergency notification system was tested twice in 2021:
+The University's emergency notification system was tested twice in 2022:

-- Spring 2021 Tested Emergency Text Alerts, email, computer broadcast, VOIP Phone Alerts at Big Rapids Campus, Grand Rapids Campus, College of Pharmacy Grand Rapids and Kendall College of Art and Design.
-Announced. - Fall 2021 Tested Emergency Text Alerts, email, computer broadcast, VOIP Phone Alerts at Big Rapids Campus, Grand Rapids Campus, College of Pharmacy Grand Rapids and Kendall College of Art and Design.
-Announced. - In addition, the Outdoor Broadcast System quiet test is conducted daily on the Big Rapids Campus to monitor conditional readiness of the system.
+- Spring 2022 Emergency Text Alerts, email, computer broadcast, VOIP Phone Alerts at Big Rapids Campus, Grand Rapids Campus, College of Pharmacy Grand Rapids and Kendall College of Art and Design.
+Announced. - Fall 2022 Emergency Text Alerts, email, computer broadcast, VOIP Phone Alerts at Big Rapids Campus, Grand Rapids Campus, College of Pharmacy Grand Rapids and Kendall College of Art and Design.
+Announced.

+In addition, the Outdoor Broadcast System quiet test is conducted daily on the Big Rapids Campus to monitor conditional readiness of the system.
 Unannounced.

-The Director of Safety, Health, Environment and Risk maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
-In connection with at least one such test, the University will distribute to its students and employees information to remind them of the University's emergency response and evacuation procedures.
+The Director of Safety, Health, Environment and Risk maintains a record of these tests and training exercises, including: the description, dates and times they were held, and an indication of whether they were announced or unannounced.
+The University will distribute to its students and employees information to remind them of the University's emergency response and evacuation procedures.